CovidLP/PandemicLP/README.md

 # Installing PandemicLP

+**Warning: R version 4.2 on Windows does not compile the package due to incompatibility with the new Rtools.
+If you use windows, we recommend not updating R to version 4.2 yet.
+Please check this site regularly to check whether this problem is fixed.**

 There are two ways to install the package.
 The first more direct way is to install from CRAN, via the code

 ```R